KarmaChild/PCB-Trace-Impedance-Calculator/README.md

 ## Introduction

 This project calculates trace impedance for PCBs using Python on a Raspberry Pi.
+* You can directly download the executable file from [here](./PCB%20Trace%20Impedance%20Calculator%20Pi).
 ## Getting Started

 ### Prerequisites